Db2-DTE-POC/wxddemo/docs/wxd-reference-wireguard.md

 ## Wireguard VPN Client

 WireGuard uses state-of-the-art cryptography and network code to create an encrypted tunnel between two devices based on symmetric encryption.
+Wireguard can run at the same time as the IBM VPN client.

 If you do not have this software on your system, download the software from the following site.